SandyRodger/RB175_networked_applications/05_project_todos.md

 - (No video)
 - "Data that persists over time"
 - HTTP is a protocol for the interactions between client and server.
 - "HTTP is state-less" means every HTTP request is handled seperately.
 So when a server finishes handling one request, it totally forgets about it and starts on the next.
 Like a cashier who has no idea who came before the person in front of them (good image?).
+But actually everyone in the supermarket is buying supplies for the same event (?)
 - The reality is that servers DO rememeber things between requests.
 But, doing so requires techniques "built on top of HTTP", and not actually part of HTTP.
 - HTTP has no concept of state.
 We just use it to send information back and forth.
-When interpreted correctly by both side this creates a system where we can persist across requests. (like threads of a tapestry only making sense as parts of a whole?).
+When interpreted correctly by both side this creates a system where we can persist across requests. (like threads of a tapestry only making sense as parts of a whole?
+Or like movies being an illusion created by static images?).

 ## [Viewing All Todo Lists](https://launchschool.com/lessons/9230c94c/assignments/7bdd9818)

 - What are these lists and where are they going to be stored?
   - Some programs might use a "relational data-base.
   - Here we are going to use a 'session-object' provided by Sinatra.
-    - This means people don't have to log in to the site ot use it.
+    - This means people don't have to log in to the site to use it.
     - The con-side is that if they clear their cookies they lose all their data.
 So in a production application (?) you would want to store the info somewhere where it wouldn't be lost (unless that was it's purpose).
 - [1:15] We want to define a data-structure that will properly represent the data that the user will create in the eventual session with todo lists containing todo items.
   - Then we can come back and create a way to modify these structures in the user's session.